 Visit Ithaca provides various options on how to get to Ithaca.
 Please note nearby airports include Elmira, Binghamton, and Syracuse as alternatives to the Ithaca airport.
 Taxi information can be found on the Visit Ithaca site as well.
 For bus transportation check out Shortline and Cornell’s campus to campus bus.
 Additionally, Group Carpool will allow those of you driving to Ithaca or renting cars from the same airport to connect in order to save on transportation expenses.

-Students can stay in a residence hall on North Campus (Donlon Hall).
-Room rates are $65 per night for "singles" (one person each bedroom) or $53 per person/per night for "doubles" (two persons each bedroom), plus a one-time administrative fee of $38 per person.
+Students can stay in the Holland International Living Center, a university residence hall on North Campus.
+Room rates are $65 per night for "singles" (one person each bedroom) or $53 per person/per night for "doubles" (two persons each bedroom), plus a one-time administrative fee of $50 per person.
 Beds are made on arrival and linens and towels are provided, but there is no daily housekeeping service.
-It is important to note that this is dorm housing and the rooms are not air conditioned - those traveling by car may want to bring a fan.
-Room reservations must be confirmed by Wednesday, May 20, 2020.
+It is important to note that this is dorm housing and the rooms are not air conditioned.
+Those traveling by car may want to bring a fan.
+Room reservations must be confirmed by Monday, May 30, 2022.
 If you need to make any changes to your housing arrangements after submitting your application, please let us know by this date as well.

 Students can make their own arrangements to stay outside the dorms, but it is worth noting that any other lodging you find will be much more expensive, and in terms of socializing and completing group work, almost all participants stay in the dorms.
-If you opt not to stay in the dorms, Visit Ithaca and the Statler Hotel (Cornell University's hotel and only union housing accommodations in Ithaca, besides dorms conveniently located across ILR School) provide more options.
+If you opt not to stay in the dorms, Visit Ithaca and the Statler Hotel (Cornell University's hotel, which is conveniently located across from the ILR School and the only union housing accommodation in Ithaca besides dorms) provide more options.

 Transportation & Parking